dadhi/DryIoc/docs/DryIoc.Docs/Extensions/DryIocAspNetCoreDI.md

 To conform to the behavior of Microsoft.DependencyInjection the DryIoc applies a set of rules to the new or the **existing** container via `WithMicrosoftDependencyInjectionRules` method.

-Those rules include the following:
+Comparing to the default rules of DryIoc those rules are the following:

-- adding rule of TrackingDisposableTransients
+- adding rule of `TrackingDisposableTransients`
-- adding rule of SelectLastRegisteredFactory
+- adding rule of `SelectLastRegisteredFactory`
-- adding rule of selecting ConstructorWithResolvableArguments
+- adding rule of selecting `ConstructorWithResolvableArguments`

-- removing rule of VariantGenericTypesInResolvedCollection
+- removing rule of `VariantGenericTypesInResolvedCollection`

-You may decide to add or remove other rules but be aware that the consumer may be surprised when the conventions are not in place.
+You may decide to add or remove other rules but be aware that the consumer side may be surprised when the conventions are not in place.